Pathoschild/canimod.github.io/guides/using-mods.md

 released yet.

 ## Installing SMAPI
-SMAPI is the modding API which runs the game with mods.
+SMAPI is the tool which launches the game with mods (which are [downloaded separately](#using-mods)).
 It's safely installed alongside your normal game, and you can uninstall it anytime.

-(To update SMAPI, just install the latest version.)
+To update SMAPI, just install the latest version.

 ### On Windows
 1. Download the [latest version of SMAPI](https://github.com/ClxS/SMAPI/releases).